alurban/black-hole-astrophysics/INSTALL.md

 ```

 This will list out the packages and environment variables contained within
-`black-hole-3.7`, which should include the following variables:
+`black-hole-3.7`, which on a Mac/Linux machine should include the following
+environment variables:

 ```
 GWPY_RCPARAMS